-The banana fabric is made from banana leaf, and is a sustainable fabric.
+The banana fabric is made from banana leafs, and is a sustainable fabric.
 The banana plants rarely require fertilizers or pesticides and are therefore very eco-friendly to grow.
 The fibers are primarily waste elements of the farmers’ leftover stalks from banana plants and are processed into fibers after the fruits have been harvested for food.
 The banana fibers can be used for very fine and light fabrics, perfect for loungewear.

 The banana fabric we use is certified 100% natural by the Union of Natural Fibers and Oeko-Tex certified.